 Opening Comments: Elements of a New Reformation

-Tribalism — the trending word for what ails our culture-in-crisis.
+Tribalism — the trending word (in 2018) for what ails our culture-in-crisis.
 Yet while our current fascination with tribalism may seem new, the reality of tribalism is anything but.
 In fact, it may be said to be as old as sin itself.
 In light of Mimetic Theory, the originating sin, in fact.
 From the beginning of human culture we have been formed into community on the basis of tribalism, Us vs. Them, which is why St. Paul in Ephesians 2 names salvation itself in terms of God creating one new humanity out of two and thus initiating the healing of Us vs. Them.
 And so, in terms of a New Reformation, it has become increasingly clear to me that the church’s recent teachings on salvation have acted to hide a more biblical account of God’s saving actions in Jesus Christ.